 NOTE: The above values are based on the critical points that the Federal Department of Health and Human Services, Substance Abuse Mental Health Services Administration (SAMHSA) has set as decision points for interpreting dilute or substituted urine specimens.

 The above interpretations are general guidelines only.
-Redwood Toxicology Laboratory recommends consulting with a certified toxicologist regarding proper interpretation prior to taking administrative action based solely on the creatinine concentrations.
-Other physiological conditions may account for low creatinine concentrations such as diabetes or use of prescription diuretics.
+Redwood Toxicology Laboratory recommends consulting with a toxicologist or Medical Review Officer (MRO) regarding proper interpretation prior to taking administrative action based solely on the creatinine concentrations.
+Other physiological conditions may account for low creatinine concentrations.

 RTL also offers on-site test devices.
 Click here to view the complete line of Reditest® screening devices.